ashvardanian/less_slow.cpp/README.md

 - __4x faster logic with `std::ranges`:__ See how modern C++ abstractions can be surprisingly efficient when used correctly.
 - __Trade-offs between accuracy and efficiency:__ Explore how to balance precision and performance in numerical computations.
 - __Compiler optimizations beyond `-O3`:__ Learn about less obvious flags and techniques to deliver another 2x speedup.
+- __Optimizing matrix multiplications?__ Learn how a 3x3x3 GEMM can be 60% slower than 4x4x4, despite performing 60% fewer math operations.
 - __How many if conditions are too many?__ Test your CPU's branch predictor with just 10 lines of code.
 - __Iterative vs. recursive algorithms:__ Avoid pitfalls that could cause a `SEGFAULT` or slow your program.
 - __How not to build state machines:__ Compare `std::variant`, `virtual` functions, and C++20 coroutines.